 Should I take the SAT or the ACT?

 Many are confused between taking the SAT and the ACT (American College Testing).
 The two tests are different in terms of time pressure and question style.
-However, many colleges don’t favour one over the other and accept scores from either, and once again do check to see if your college of choice has any specific requirements.
+However, many colleges don’t favor one over the other and accept scores from either, and once again do check to see if your college of choice has any specific requirements.
 If there is no particular guidance, consider both and take advice about which type of structure best suits you.

 Currently, due to COVID-19 and the world’s ongoing struggle to manage the pandemic, many universities are becoming test-optional.
-Do check university websites for the most up-to-date information to plan and prepare alongside the demands of Grade 11 and 12.
+Do check university websites for the most up-to-date information to plan and prepare alongside the demands of Grades 11 and 12.